-IRIX and Silicon Graphics are registered trademarks and Developer Magic, ProDev, and the Silicon Graphics logo are trademarks of Silicon Graphics, Inc.
+IRIX and Silicon Graphics are registered trademarks and Developer Magic, ProDev, and the Silicon Graphics logo are trademarks of SGI.

 UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company Limited.
-Vampir is a trademark of Pallas, Inc. X/Open is a trademark of X/Open Company Ltd. The X device is a trademark of the Open Grdoup.
+Vampir is a trademark of Pallas, Inc. X/Open is a trademark of X/Open Company Ltd. The X device is a trademark of the Open Group.
+OpenMP is a trademark of the OpenMP Architecture Review Board.
+PostScript is a trademark of Adobe Systems, Inc.